 I also consider young adults who value cultural diversity and racial representation as an audience for whom this will be a natural draw.
 With such conversations at the forefront of worldwide culture today, the number of young adults who fall into this category is large—and only growing.

 This work will appeal to readers interested in learning about the Caribbean, especially those hoping to visit Barbados.
-Rogues showcases what is truly unique about Barbados and its people while journeys through anecdotes and history, with a playful, celebratory tone that makes the charms of its subject matter irresistible.
+Rogues showcases what is truly unique about the people of Barbados and the island while journeys through anecdotes and history, with a playful, celebratory tone that makes the charms of its subject matter irresistible.

 Bill Bryson’s humorous travel writing uses satire, sarcasm, irony, and wit to describe the world around him.
-In Rogues, the local indigenous people are the focus, and it is their wit, warmth, and Character that is the story.
+In Rogues, the real, local Barbadian people are the focus, and it is their wit, warmth, and Character that is the story.

 Rogues Tours of Barbados

 The interactive map shows where rogues events/chapters take place.
 It is a rogues tour of the book’s stories and chapters.
 As you click on point the map zooms to the area and a summary pops up.
 Click here